USD 3 billion deal with UK gets Australia closer to having a fleet of nuclear-powered submarines | Headlines

 - Australia

-The announcement came a day after the two countries signed a defense and security pact to better meet challenges such as China's increased activity in the South China Sea and South Pacific.
+The announcement came a day after the two countries signed a defence and security pact to better meet challenges such as China's increased activity in the South China Sea and South Pacific.

-UK Defense Minister Grant Shapps said the submarine program was expensive but necessary.
+UK Defence Minister Grant Shapps said the submarine programme was expensive but necessary.

 "Nuclear-powered submarines are not cheap, but we live in a much more dangerous world where we are seeing a much more assertive region with China, a much more dangerous world all around with what's happening in the Middle East and Europe," Shapps told the Australian Broadcasting Corporation.